-This "all-wave" radio receiver embodies the widely-recognized superheterodyne circuit and is capable of operation through a continuous tuning range of from 540 to 18,000 kilocycles (555 to 16.7 meters).
-Certain models intended primarily for European destinations are operable through an additional range of from 150 to 410 kilocycles (2000 to 732 meters) for long-wave services.
+This all-wave radio receiver utilizes the widely-recognized superheterodyne circuit and the broad range covered makes it an ideal general purpose receiver.
+The receiver is capable of operation through a continuous tuning range of from 540 to 18,000 kilocycles (555 to 16.7 meters) and also in the aviation long-wave services of 150 to 410 kilocycles (2,000 to 732 meters).
+A separate heterodyne oscillator unit is included to provide a beat-note for CW reception.
 All facilities provided in this instrument for reception beyond the limits of the standardized broadcast band (540 to 1500 kilocycles) are built-in as integral parts of the radio chassis-not simply connected to an existing chassis as a short-wave adaptor-resulting in distinctly superior performance.

-To facilitate tuning as far as possible, the complete main tuning range is divided into four overlapping steps, each spread over the full span of the dial.
-These steps, or frequency bands, together with the long-wave range provided in some models, are quickly interchangeable by means of a switch located on the front of the cabinet.
-Also contributing to tuning ease and accuracy are the clock-type "full-vision"

-illuminated dial which is calibrated throughout in frequency, and the associated vernier (double-reduction ball-bearing) tuning drive.
+To facilitate tuning as much as possible, the complete main tuning range is divided into five bands, each spread over the full span of the dial.
+These steps, or frequency bands, are quickly interchangeable by means of a range-switch controlled by a knob on the front panel.
+Also contributing to tuning ease and accuracy are the clock-type "full-vision" illuminated dial which is calibrated throughout in frequency, and the associated vernier (double-reduction ball-bearing) tuning drive.
+For greater flexibility in operation, a separate heterodyne oscillator unit is included which provides an audio beat-note for reception of CW signals.
+A switch is provided for disconnecting the automatic volume control when desired and a radio sensitivity control is provided as an inter-channel noise suppressor or for adjustment of the r-f gain when the AVC is off.
+Pin-jacks are provided for connection of headphones and a switch is provided for connecting the output to either the loudspeaker or headphones.

 The technically-informed user of this instrument naturally will be interested in its many advanced engineering features.
-Of chief importance is the use of tuned-radio-frequency amplification preceding the heterodyne circuit to minimize extraneous signal interference (image-frequency response, etc.) and to improve the "signal-noise" ratio.
+Of chief importance is the use of tuned-radio-frequency amplification preceding the first heterodyne oscillator circuit to minimize extraneous signal interference (image-frequency response, etc.) and to improve the "signal-noise" ratio.
 Two t-r-f stages are included, one being common to all bands and the second used only in conjunction with the highest-frequency band to compensate for the inherently greater circuit losses obtained in that range.
-Additional features of note are: (1) Its efficient automatic volume control operating uniformly at all carrier frequencies and (2) its high-powered (Class B) audio-output system utilizing the new "twin-amplifier" Radiotron RCA-53.
-In general, all of the best practices observed heretofore in modern, high-grade receivers of the standard broadcast type are incorporated in this "all-wave" instrument, thus insuring excellent performance over the entire tuning range.
+Additional features of note are: (1) Its automatic volume control operating uniformly at all carrier frequencies and (2) its high-powered (Class B) audioutput system utilizing the new "twin-amplifier" Radiotron RCA-53.
+In general, all of the best practices observed heretofore in modern high-grade receivers of the standard broadcast type are incorporated in this "all-wave" instrument, thus insuring excellent performance over the entire tuning range.